ElegantEngineeringTech/livewire-modal/README.md

 This package allows you to seamlessly open Livewire components inside modals or slideovers with powerful features:

--   Support for modals, slideovers, or any similar UI pattern.
+-   Support for modals, slideovers, and similar UI patterns.
 -   Nested and stacked modals.
 -   Custom styling and animations, with optional presets.
 -   Preloading components for faster interactions.